FedEx confirms Huawei mail ban as new 'mistake' reignites Chinese ire

 The Beijing News, a municipal government-run newspaper, in an editorial on Monday, said FedEx had misinterpreted the U.S. ban and called on U.S. firms to be “rational” and not to over-react.

-FedEx rival United Parcel Service Inc also confirmed to Reuters it would not ship to Huawei addresses on the Entity List but had no “general ban” on Huawei products.
+FedEx rival United Parcel Service Inc also confirmed it would not ship to Huawei addresses on the Entity List but had no “general ban” on Huawei products.

-A Huawei spokesman told Reuters the Chinese firm was not currently using either FedEx or UPS services.
-On Sunday, Huawei tweeted it was not within FedEx’s right to prevent the delivery and said the courier had a “vendetta”.
+A Huawei spokesman said the Chinese firm was not currently using either FedEx or UPS services.
+On Sunday, Huawei tweeted it was not within FedEx’s right to prevent the delivery and said the courier had a “vendetta.”

 The latest incident sparked renewed criticism of FedEx on Chinese social media, with the topic “FedEx apologizes again” trending on Weibo, China’s Twitter-like microblog platform.